-The nearest hospital to the Town that offers a full range of medical services is Columbia-St. Mary's Hospital (Ozaukee Campus) in the City of Mequon (Figure 8).
-This hospital is the only location in Ozaukee County offering full medical services.
+The nearest hospitals to the Town that offers a full range of medical services is Columbia-St. Mary's Hospital (Ozaukee Campus) in the City of Mequon and Aurora Medical Center in the Village of Grafton (Figure 108).
+These are the only hospitals is the only located in Ozaukee County offering full medical services.

-The three closest special medical centers to the Town include Cedar Mills Medical Group in the City of Cedarburg, Homestead Family Health Center in the City of Cedarburg, and Advanced Healthcare Cedar Creek Clinic in Grafton.
-In addition, the new lifestyle center on State Highway 60 now houses an Aurora Clinic.
+The three closest special medical centers to the Town include the Cedar Mills Medical Group in the City of Cedarburg, and Homestead Family Health Center both located in the City of Cedarburg, and Advanced Healthcare Aurora Health Center Cedar Creek Clinic in the Village of Grafton.
+In addition, the new lifestyle center on State Highway 60 new houses an Aurora Clinic.